Precentor's Court: Fenton House

 Formerly the prebendal house of Cave and, later, Fenton, Fenton House, at 9 Precentor's Court, is a Grade II* listed building dating to 1680.

 In 2013, the eight-bedroom home was put on the market for £1.1 million.

 Other notable buildings

 Below is a selection of notable buildings and structures on Precentor's Court, in addition to Fenton House, ordered from east to west.
-All are listed buildings at Historic England.
+All are listed buildings in Historic England.
 Three are Grade II*; two are Grade II.
 Each building is on the southern side of the street, except Fenton House (which faces the street from its western end) and number 10 (which is around the corner at the same end).
 The southern wall of Purey-Cust Lodge, a Grade II listed building, occupies the northern section of the western end of the street.
 A group of buildings on the northern side were demolished in 1913.